Types of Commercial Real Estate Loan and Lenders

 Hard money loan

-Unlike most other types of mortgages, hard money loans can be availed from private investors.
+Unlike most other types of mortgages, hard money loans can be availed from commercial real estate hard money lenders.
 The money is provided based on the commercial property’s value and not the borrower’s credit score, which is usually checked by banks and financial institutions.
 Though most types of commercial lending options are long-term loans with a substantial number of years for repayment, hard money loans are accounted for as short-term financing.

 Borrowers can avail this for brief periods ranging from 6 to 24 months.
 However, the downside of hard money is the high-interest rate that one has to pay — 10% to 18% — in addition to pricier up-front fees.